 All DAOES employees are expected to maintain high standards in their school relationships, to demonstrate integrity and honesty, to be considerate and cooperative, and to maintain professional and appropriate relationships with students, parents, staff members, and others.
+In addition, the Code of Ethics for Illinois Educators, adopted by the Illinois State Board of Education, is incorporated by reference into this policy.
 Any employee who sexually harasses a student or otherwise violates an employee conduct standard will be subject to discipline up to and including dismissal.

 The following employees must file a “Statement of Economic Interests” as required by the Illinois Governmental Ethics Act:

 - Any employee who, as the System’s agent, is responsible for negotiating one or more contracts, including collective bargaining agreement(s), in the amount of $1,000 or greater;

 - Any employee having supervisory authority for 20 or more employees; and

 - Any employee in a position that requires an administrative or a chief school business official endorsement.

 DAOES policy 2:105, Ethics and Gift Ban, applies to all District employees.
 Students shall not be used in any manner for promoting a political candidate or issue.